papagiannakis/Elements/Elements/extensions/textToScene/README.md

 ### Runtime file locations

-All bridge files are written to `~/.textToScene/` (inside the user's home directory) — **not on the Desktop**.
+All bridge files are written to `~/.textToScene/` (inside the user's home directory).
 The directory is created automatically on first run.

 | Constant | Location | Description |
 |---|---|---|